 The State of New Jersey will perform pre- and post-payment monitoring to ensure that incentive payments are paid in accordance with all Federal and State regulations and policies.
 Providers should keep all documentation supporting attestation for 6 years in case of audit.

-Prior to issuing payment, all attestations will be reviewed based on information provided through the EHR Incentive Program Attestation Application.
-These reviews will include electronic inquiries and manual reviews using available data sources such as the provider, claims and encounter data stored in the New Jersey Medicaid Management Information System (MMIS) as well as State databases and registries.
+Prior to issuing payment, all attestations will be reviewed based on information provided through the New Jersey Medicaid EHR Incentive Program Attestation Application.
+These reviews will include electronic inquiries and manual reviews using available data sources such as the provider, claims and encounter data stored in the New Jersey Medicaid Management Information System (MMIS) as well as other State databases and registries.

 Checks will be made to verify the following: